cap-security-cartel/report-generator/source/report.md

 3. If `RAY_PRECISION > fees.optimalRatio`, this will trigger additional fees from the slope calculations
 4. The first mint should logically not be penalized with excess fees as it's establishing the initial state

-## Recommendation Modify the ratio calculation for the first mint case to prevent excessive fees:
+**Recommendation:** Modify the ratio calculation for the first mint case to prevent excessive fees:

 ```diff
 if (params.mint) {